Down East Yachts

-Down East Yachts (USCG Manufacturer's Identification Code (MIC) - AAY) was a manufacturer of sailboats headquartered in Santa Ana, California.
+Down East Yachts (USCG Manufacturer's Identification Code (MIC) - AAY) was a manufacturer of sailboats that was headquartered in Santa Ana, California.

 History

 According to United States Coast Guard records, the company was founded on August 5, 1974, and went out of business on July 12, 1983.
 The company was founded by Bob Poole, who had previously worked for Columbia Yachts.
-The company began production in 1974 and, after the death of the founder on April 29, 1978, his molds were sold to Newport Offshore Yachts.
+The company began production in 1974 and, after the death of the founder on April 29, 1978, the company's molds were sold to Newport Offshore Yachts.

 The heart of a sailboat company is the design of its boats.
-Down East Yachts started with a single boat, the Downeaster 38 which was designed by Henry Morschladt, a California Naval Architect who specialized in cruising sailboats.
+Down East Yachts started with a single boat, the Downeaster 38 which was designed by Henry Morschladt, a California naval architect who specialized in cruising sailboats.
 The design was traditional, with a wineglass stern, full keel, and bowsprit.
-As additional boats were added to the line, they were modifications of this original design.
+Subsequent boats were modifications of this original design.

-In addition to manufacturing their own boats, Down East Yachts was contracted to finish several hulls made by Westsail as it was closing its doors in 1980.
+In addition to manufacturing its own boats, Down East Yachts was contracted to finish several hulls made by Westsail when the company ceased operations in 1980.